cdmackinnon/NetworkTrafficAnalyzer/README.md

 2. Run the Aggregator.py file to generate a cumulative csv of statistics
 3. Run DecisionTree.py to train a tree

+TODO: add a controller file that does this all in one execution

 # Project Description